 - Is the idea for the group to synthesize and give context to information?

 - Is this meeting, in fact, to come to a decision?

-If decisions are being made in that meeting, a key factor that should influence your decision comes from an honest assessment of how important that decision is to you and your goals.
-Does it really matter if you are part of the decision?
-How much does the outcome affect your work?
-We all like to have influence, but if the result has limited impact on our individual priorities, let others spend their time on it.
+If a decision is being made in that meeting, you have another decision to make first: Whether or not to attend that meeting.
+A key factor that should influence that decision is the honest assessment of how important that outcome will be to you and your goals.
+In the big picture, how much does it really matter if you are part of the decision?
+How much will the solution affect your work?
+Your priorities?
+We all like to have influence, but if the upshot has limited personal impact – or if others can achieve the same results – let them spend their time on it.

 This is not to minimize the decision being made; it could, in fact, be “mission-critical” to the organization.
 If whatever solution comes out of it, though, is equally acceptable to you, spend your time on your own work.